akeesari/kubernetes/docs/foundations/2-microservices-on-k8s.md

 **Application Gateway:**

 The Application Gateway serves as the entry point for client requests from the public DNS.
 It acts as a reverse proxy and load balancer, routing requests to the appropriate backend services.
-With features like SSL/TLS termination and backend pool configuration, the Application Gateway helps to decouple clients from services.
+With features like SSL/TLS termination, Web Application Firewall (WAF) protection and backend pool configuration, the Application Gateway helps to decouple clients from services.
+Azure Application Gateway with Application Gateway Ingress Controller (AGIC) acts as a Layer 7 ingress controller for AKS.
+This allows for secure and scalable exposure of AKS-hosted microservices to the internet or other services.

 **Azure Front Door and CDN Profile**